-- can help you defend against an underlying anxiety, or general sense of vulnerability—for the adrenaline rush of anger (however superficially) may help you feel empowered;
+- Can help you defend against an underlying anxiety, or a general sense of vulnerability—for the adrenaline rush of anger (however superficially) may help you feel empowered;

-- can protect you from experiencing an underlying depression, or deep sense of loneliness or alienation—for, after all, your anger does enable you to stay “engaged” with the other person);
+- Can protect you from experiencing an underlying depression, or a deep sense of loneliness or alienation—for, after all, your anger does enable you to stay “engaged” with the other person);

-If you struggle implementing the two-step process described below, these immediate “advantages” are probably what are getting in the way, and precisely what you may need to better realize—and work through.
+If you struggle to implement the two-step process described below, these immediate “advantages” are probably what is getting in the way, and precisely what you may need to better realize—and work through.